Nowodzek/essays/Torres/README.md

 .ve media
 All of Torres' work is titled "untitled" with more details in the parenthesis.
 This image is another example of one of his multiples that he did.
-On display now at the Milwaukee Art Museum is "Untitled" (Veterans Day Sale.
+On display now at the Milwaukee Art Museum is ["Untitled" (Veterans Day Sale)](https://collection.mam.org/details.php?id=1691).
 This piece is

 .ve-video https://www.youtube.com/watch?v=37bSb-aQ4BM